 - Unguided meditation

 It’s not clear which type of meditation is more effective than others at helping you sleep.
-While they’re all intended to help you sleep better, they have slightly different goals, and mechanisms for aiding your sleep.
+While they’re all intended to help you sleep better, they have slightly different goals and mechanisms for aiding your sleep.
 Based on the explanations and descriptions below, you can choose the one(s) that suits you best.

 The meditations vary in duration.
 Some are under an hour, while others are several hours long.
-Most have guiding words at the beginning, which eventually fade out, leaving you with soft soothing music to help you drift off to sleep.
+Most have guiding words at the beginning, which eventually fade out, leaving you with soft, soothing music to help you drift off to sleep.

 You can listen to them as long as you want as you lie down to sleep, or you can even play them while you sleep.
 This is more a matter of preference.

 When listening to the meditations, keep in mind that relaxing the body and mind is a process.
 Don’t expect perfection.
 That is, it’s okay for your mind to wander off, or get distracted.
-Instead of forcing your body and mind to relax, just ‘allow’ them to relax.
+Instead of forcing your body and mind to relax, just allow them to relax.

 Jason Stephenson has some of the best quality meditations on YouTube.
 His voice is soothing, and he has the right choice of background music.
 His recordings have a good balance of music and voice volume.
-As the title suggests, this meditation gives you a sense of floating among the stars.
+As the title suggests, this meditation gives you a sense of floating amongst the stars.

-2. Guided Meditation – Blissful Deep Relaxation (The Honest Guys) (18.5 min.)
+2. Blissful Deep Relaxation by The Honest Guys

-The Honest Guys also have good quality recordings.
+The Honest Guys also have good-quality recordings.
 In this meditation, the music is soft and slow-moving, with gentle waves in the background.
 This is a relatively short meditation you can comfortably listen to right before you go to bed.

 Lauren Ostrowski Fenton has a soft and relaxing voice.
 The dreamscape music pitch is well balanced with her voice.
 Her guided meditation has good positive affirmations that help improve self-esteem.

-Meditations with Binaural Beats
+Meditations With Binaural Beats

 Binaural beats are a technique that triggers a slow-down in brain activity to make you sleepy.
-Here’s how it works: Your brain creates brainwaves from the pulses of electrical activity when the neurons interact with each other.
+Here’s how it works: Your brain creates brain waves from the pulses of electrical activity when the neurons interact with each other.
 Generally, higher frequencies of brainwaves are associated with higher levels of alertness, such as concentration.
-And lower frequencies are associated with lower levels of alertness, such as deep sleep.
+Lower frequencies are associated with lower levels of alertness, such as deep sleep.

 Ingrained in the background music are two tones of slightly different frequencies, one in each ear.
 Your brain, instead of processing both tones, processes half of the difference between the two frequencies.
-For example, if you receive a 300-hertz tone in one ear, and a 280-hertz tone in the other ear, your brain will process a 10-hertz tone.
+For example, if you receive a 300-hertz tone in one ear and a 280-hertz tone in the other ear, your brain will process a 10-hertz tone.

 The two frequencies in the meditations are meant to slow down your brain activity for deep sleep.
 As you may have guessed, you need to listen to these meditations with headphones in order to get the desired effect.

-This is another good guided meditation for sleep by the Honest Guys.
+This is another good guided meditation for sleep by The Honest Guys.
 As with most of their meditations, it is short compared to most other meditations on YouTube.
 The music is slow, and the voice is soothing and relaxing.

 This sleep meditation uses guided imagery to help calm your body and restless mind.
 The background music is slow and drifting.

-Meditations with Hypnosis
+Meditations With Hypnosis

 These meditations will mainly help change your views about sleep.
 One is geared to facilitate healing, and another will help you deal with stress and anxiety.

 Here is another guided meditation by Jason Stephenson.
 This one uses hypnosis techniques to promote deep sleep.
 The music is soft, slow, and heartwarming.
-Since the voice fades out after a while, you can just start this meditation, and let it play as you drift off to sleep.
+Since the voice fades out after a while, you can just start this meditation and let it play as you drift off to sleep.

 This guided sleep meditation will help you reprogram your mind to release stress and anxiety.
-It uses guided imagery and soft relaxing music to calm your body and mind for more restful sleep.
+It uses guided imagery and soft, relaxing music to calm your body and mind for more restful sleep.

 Though not as popular as most other guided meditations, this one uses a female voice and hypnosis techniques to guide you into a deep sleep.
 Her voice is soft and soothing, and the music is a slow dreamscape that gives you a feeling of floating on air.